Will-Wright/image-segmentation/README.md

 -----------
 This software package separates an image into `k` disjoint subimages with similar properties (color, texture, etc.).

 Note: this package is still in development.
+When completed, it will perform the following functions:

+1. x

+2. y

 Contents
 --------